Kitbashery/.github/README.md

 # .github

-This is a sepcial repo for Kitbashery's organization profile page.
+This is a special repo for Kitbashery's organization profile page.